-A total of 25 500 students enrolled at UCT in the first half of 2012.
-Of these, one-third enrolled for a postgraduate qualification.
+A total of 26 322 students enrolled at UCT in 2014.
+Of these, 17 183 enrolled for undergraduate programmes and 9 139 for postgraduate programmes.

 The International Academic Programmes Office (IAPO) negotiates international agreements and looks after the needs of international students.
-More than 4 600 international students from over 100 countries study at UCT.
+Nearly 5 000 international students from over 100 countries study at UCT.
 Over half of these hail from the Southern African Development Community (SADC), while almost 1 000 per year are Semester Study Abroad students.

 UCT employs over 5 000 staff members across the six faculties and the Centre for Higher Education Development (CHED).
 There are also several hundred clinical joint staff in the Faculty of Health Sciences.

-In 2012 UCT was home to 32 A-rated researchers.
+UCT currently is home to 35 A-rated researchers.
 A National Research Foundation (NRF) A-rating is given to researchers who are unequivocally recognised by their peers as leading international scholars in their field for the high quality and impact of their recent research outputs.

-UCT currently also has five P-rated researchers.
+UCT also has six P-rated researchers.
 P-ratings are awarded by the National Research Foundation to promising young scholars, usually under the age of 35, who have demonstrated exceptional potential to become future leaders in their fields.

 Read more about UCT's rated researchers.